asmodeus812/elearning/java-se-study/java-ocp/1-core-class-design.md

 generate a unique identifier for a given state of a given class instance, and also a consistent way to compare different instances, and their state.

 `The methods hashCode() and equals() need to be conssitent for a class.
 For parctical purposes, ensure that you follow this one rule: the hashCode method MUST return the same hash value for two objects if the equals method returns true for them.
+But it is not required for the hashCode to return different values for the casess where equals returns false between two objects.
+This is because hashCode merely tells you in which 'bucket' this object goes, while generally hash code collisions are accepted, equals tells you that these two objects are strictly the same or equal.
 This is a general rule of thumb that has to be followed to ensure correctness across the program`

 Usually both `hashCode` and `equals` use the members of a given class to generate the respective hashCode or check the equality of an object.